 Another important update: director/writer Issac Butler has joined The Grey Land team as a collaborator.
 I’m very excited to work with Issac, who collaborated with my friend composer/bandleader Darcy James Argue on two outstanding multi-disciplinary projects at BAM: Real Enemies and Brooklyn Babylon (both supported by New Music USA too).
 Issac and I had our first meeting earlier in the month and I’m looking forward to working with him on shaping The Grey Land into life.
 More updates to come!

-“In self-defense… he made all the world… a vast grey land where neither night nor day was, peopled by strange men and women whom he could not understand, but with those lives he longed to mingle once…”-Richard Wright, from Native Son
+“… he made all the world…a vast grey land where neither night nor day was, peopled by strange men and women whom he could not understand, but with those lives he longed to mingle once before he went.” —Richard Wright, Native Son

-The Grey Land will be a music drama that will explore universal themes of acceptance, ostracization, and identity centered around the intractable issues of race, class, and power in American society.
-The Grey Land will integrate a variety of writings, archival and contemporary video footage, set and lighting designs, as well as fantastical dramatic elements in order to advance a non-traditional narrative that will embrace the musical and social multitudes and “dichotomies of high and low, inside and outside, tradition and innovation” within black culture and will fuse various African-American and other popular music influences within a contemporary post-classical musical language.
-While I have always been interested in transmuting diverse inspiration into a single voice, this recent personal exploration of black culture and music creates an “impressive stylistic synthesis…a new style…not as an established idiom, but rather as a new approach, a happy merging of apparently disparate traditions.”
-Using music, prose/poetry, dance, video/film, The Grey Land will ruminate and comment more specifically and directly on the larger longstanding systemic societal, economic and cultural issues that the various police shootings and protests in 2014, 2015, and 2016 have brought to a wider public consciousness.
-The composition will be scored for the 24 musicians of Numinous (Flute/Piccolo; Clarinet/Bass Clarinet; Trumpet/Flügelhorn; Trombone; Vibraphone; 2 Acoustic & Electric Guitars; Electric Piano; Harp; 6 Female Voices; 1 Mezzo Soprano Soloist; 1 Narrator/Speaker; String sextet (2 violins (one doubling on Viper/Electric violin) 2 violas, 2 cellos); Electric Bass) and approximately 75 minutes in length and is planned to premiere in Fall 2017.
+The Grey Land is a monoopera that explores universal themes of humanity and identity through the intractable triumvirate of race, class, and power in American society.
+The Grey Land integrates a variety of writings, archival and contemporary video footage, dance, set and lighting designs, as well as dramatic elements in order to advance a non-traditional narrative that will embrace the musical and social multitudes and “dichotomies of high and low, inside and outside, tradition and innovation” within black culture.
+Working with writer/director Isaac Butler, choreographer Edisa Weeks, electronic musician Michael Hammond, film and video artist Malik Isasis and Xuan Zhang, The Grey Land will ruminate and comment more specifically on the larger longstanding systemic societal, economic and cultural issues the various police shootings and protests since 2014 have brought to a wider public consciousness.

 “[W]e must fight for your life as though it were our own—which it is—and render impassable with our bodies the corridor to the gas chamber.
 For, if they take you in the morning, they will be coming for us that night.”